casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 :::note
 It is mandatory to update the above list of parameters to align with your working environment.

-Follow [getting an ip-address from a testnet peer](../erc20/deploy#getting-an-ip-address-from-a-testnet-peer) guide to get a node address for the deployment.
+Follow [getting an IP-address from a Testnet peer](../erc20/deploy#getting-an-ip-address-from-a-testnet-peer) guide to get a node address for the deployment.
 :::

 ### Building the JS Client